bingbinglee/idena-chrome-extension/README.md

-# idena plus - A Chrome Extension
+# Idena Plus - A Chrome Extension
 Unofficial chrome extension which enhances and adds extra information to the official - Idena Scan / Idena Explorer